Hanse00/CrafTech/README.md

 CrafTech
 ========

+A mod which adds technologically true elements to Minecraft.

 ## Setting up the workspace
 To set up the ForgeGradle environment consists for a few fairly simple steps.